Data manager

 2654

-By default, any events that are tracked or imported to your project will appear in your data, even if not defined in the Data Manager.
-If you disable this toggle (allow tracking of events not defined in the Data Manager), any events tracked or imported to your project that are not defined in the Data Manager will be blocked and ignored.
-This only applies to the event level (so if you upload an event that is defined in the Data Manager, but with attributes that are not, these will be added).
+By default, any events that are tracked or imported to your project appear in your data, even if not defined in the Data manager.
+If you disable this toggle (allow tracking of events not defined in the Data manager), any events tracked or imported to your project that aren't defined in the Data manager will be blocked and ignored.
+This only applies to the event level (so if you upload an event that's defined in the Data manager, but with attributes that aren't, these will be added).

 Event expiration